robinhad/ucu-nlp-course/README.md

 # 💬 Natural Language Processing Course @ Ukrainian Catholic University (Fall 2025)

+> A society grows great when old people plant trees in which shades they shall never sit in.
+> *Found on Internet*

 ## 📖 Course Description

 This is a bachelor-level course in Natural Language Processing (NLP) offered at Ukrainian Catholic University.
 The course provides a comprehensive introduction to the fundamental concepts, techniques, and applications of NLP, covering both classical and modern approaches to language processing.